bglusman/Outlaw/README.md

   will outlaw subclassing from any core class

- Users can extend new defined collections and by creating new constants defined as arrays of variable names to match in example code the same way :core_class is used above
+Users can create defined collections like :core_class by creating new constants called, e.g. CORE_CLASS within the "module Outlaw" namespace which are defined as arrays of string names to match in example code the same way :core_class is used above.

-Disjoin code segments can be provided as a single example (assuming they occur in the same file) by inserting a :disjoint_code_seperator token in the outlawed sample definition.
-I don't have a good use case for this at present though, and since it will be difficult to handle disjoint code across different files this may not be worthwhile...  but similar special case symbol meanings may be useful, and suggestions or examples are welcome.
+###Planned features (unimplemented):
+specify AST-nodes of interest, and within them allow arbitrary amounts of code with a :disjoint_code_seperator token.

+This should allow, for instance, something like the following, which is not currently possible to outlaw in a useful way:

+outlaw ":conditional_branch
+        unless
+        :disjoint_code_seperator
+        else",
+        "If you write unless else and think it makes sense than you are a cylon"